chientrm/es/docs/ReactJS.md

 # :bullettrain_side: escript and ReactJS

-`escript` is compatible with any node modules and so do as ReactJS.
+`escript` is compatible with any node modules included ReactJS.

 ## Init project